 Talent and diversity

-The work culture demands active sharing and collection of insights from patients and other stakeholders.
-An inspired sharing in order to connect, collaborate, co-create and co-own a different future of a sustainable well-being in society is of paramount importance.
+An efficient working culture demands active sharing and collection of insights from patients and other stakeholders.
+A natural inspiration of sharing to connect, collaborate, co-create and co-own a different future of a sustainable well-being in society is of paramount importance to us all.

 UCB continues its Diversity & Inclusion initiatives in several countries and on different levels of the organization with the ongoing support of top management.
 UCB’s ability to understand the way of working across nations, cultures and education, and our deep and authentic commitment to create value for people living with severe disease, builds the company that unites us.

 UCB’s determination to accelerate diversity and inclusion and to provide equal employment opportunities is integrated into the cultural agenda and is considered a strength of the company.
 We recruit and develop talents from all around the world hosting 76 nationalities in our global offices.
 A growing percent of our global workforce has a manager located at a different site.
 A deep understanding of cultural conditions is therefore important and colleagues are invited to reflect and to integrate cultural differences and diversity in their daily activities.